 Participants can access a 5% bonus incentive for multiple measures in a project.
 While this is not specific to electrification, most program participants install a heat pump, thus providing an opportunity to engage participants on other measures

 Bundled measure: air source heat pump and weatherization.
-The program does not have a specific incentive for weatherization, but will provide a 17% incentive increase when combining a heat pump installation with professional weatherization
+The program does not have a specific incentive for weatherization but will provide a 17% incentive increase when combining a heat pump installation with professional weatherization

-Differentiated incentives for performance during peak: Incentives for ground source heat pumps are 625% that of cold-climate air-source heat pumps.
-The program also has a generous incentive for thermal energy storage paired with an air source heat pump
+Differentiated incentives for performance during peak: Incentives for ground-source heat pumps are 625% that of cold-climate air-source heat pumps.
+The program also has a generous incentive for thermal energy storage paired with an air-source heat pump

-Participants can access a 25% incentive bonus if they enroll into the utility automated demand-response program
+Participants can access a 25% incentive bonus if they enroll in the utility automated demand-response program

-The utility also has a unique dual-fuel rate, providing a lower rate year round for systems with an automatic switch-out to an auxiliary natural gas system at low temperatures.
-This rate structure and the electrification initiative is promoted jointly with the gas utility, which receives compensation for the lost volumes thus limiting adverse rate impacts due to the lost revenue from reduced throughput.

 The study has not identified any specific Commercial Smart Building Electrification programs, although several utilities have account managers and DSM specialists promoting energy efficiency in conjunction with electrification and demand response initiatives.
 The approaches and concepts presented here can be applied to all building sectors.

 Recommendations: